jonhayjr/Public-API-Requestes/README.md

 Changed main background color to a dark shade of gray (#999999).

 1. Header Text Color And Text Shadow
-Changes header text color to a shade of white (rgba(255, 255, 255, 0.801) and added a text shadow effect..
+Changes header text color to a shade of white (rgba(255, 255, 255, 0.801) and added a text shadow effect.

 1. Card Hover Effect
 Added transform property to increase scale along with a box shadow.